soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

     * Need to calculate the distance between every two persons

 1. Mark the violations
-    * Need to mark the ones that violate social distacing norms
+    * Need to mark the ones that violate social distancing norms

 ### Proceedings